pytorch/pytorch/aten/src/README.md

 It defines operations and how they are dispatched, and other related information required to run the operations for each kernel.
 The frontend operations (what the PyTorch developer writes) are written without regard for which device operations will be run on.

-The yaml file is the way to map operations so they can be run on particualr kernels; it does this by declaring how each operation will be implemented; including which devices an operation can run on and how it will be dispatched.
+The yaml file is the way to map operations, so they can be run on particular kernels; it does this by declaring how each operation will be implemented; including which devices an operation can run on and how it will be dispatched.
 The yaml file is used as input to generate code by the [setup.py](../../setup.py).
 The code is generated in the ATen folder in the build folder.

-### Kernel implmentation specific folders
+### Kernel implementation specific folders
-There are folders per kernel implmentation; cpu, cuda, cudnn, metal, mps, mkl.
+There are folders per kernel implementation; cpu, cuda, cudnn, metal, mps, mkl.
 These have kernel specific code that does not need to be generated.

 ### Core
-This folder contains non kernel specific information; the intention is to move the contents of this folder to the [c10/core](../../c10/core), which does not contain kernel implementation information.
+The intention is to move the contents of aten to the [c10/core](../../c10/core), which does not contain kernel implementation information.

 ## Reference counting